mongodb/specifications/source/sessions/driver-sessions.rst

 :2018-01-11: Clarify that sessions require replica sets or sharded clusters
 :2018-02-20: Add implicit/explicit session tests
 :2018-02-20: Drivers SHOULD error if unacknowledged writes are used with sessions
+:2018-05-23: Drivers MUST not use session ID with parallelCollectionScan